 We live in great abundance in the United States.
 It is hard to understand this until you visit a poor country like I had the opportunity to do earlier this year when I traveled to South Africa to work in orphan care at the epicenter of the world AIDS pandemic.
 Notwithstanding that amazing trip, which you can read about here, it was easy to settle back into my routine of abundance.
 This is evidenced, in part, by the fact that my dog wears a sweater.
 I try to tell folks that he is my “man dog” or that he is my “hunting dog”, but the truth is –well, you know what the truth is.
 He is, to say the least, a luxury.
 For goodness sakes he is wearing a sweater!

 A lot of people get depressed around Christmas time.
 Like Clark Griswold did in Christmas vacation –which I have now watched about four times this Christmas season, we set expectations upon ourselves and our families that nobody is able to meet.
 We are the anxious and self-loathing products of mass marketing.
 As my wife put it so well to me in the car the other day, “If people would turn their focus away from themselves at Christmas and serve others, they would not be bored and they would be much happier.”

 On January 2, 2012, there will be a great opportunity to serve others by participating when200 Million Flowers partners with Promise 139 to bring a group of Ukrainian orphans to Jackson, Mississippi.
-You can find out more information about how to get involved here.

 Here are some facts about orphan life as published by Promise 139 that you can think about this holiday season when you, like me, get to bathe in our abundance: